UtrechtUniversity/yoda/docs/administration/configuring-yoda.md

 -----------------------------------|---------------------------------------------
 httpd_log_forwarded_for            | Whether to log X-Forwarded-For headers in Apache logs (boolean, default value: false).
-This logs source IP addresses of requests if requests to the Yoda web portal and/or WebDAV interface are routed via a load balancer. httpd_log_user_agent               | Whether to log the user agent of browsers and WebDAV clients in the Apache logs (boolean, default value: false) yoda_portal_log_api_call_duration  | Whether to log duration and parameters of all API calls from the Yoda portal.
+This logs source IP addresses of requests if requests to the Yoda web portal and/or WebDAV interface are routed via a load balancer. httpd_log_user_agent               | Whether to log the user agent of browsers and WebDAV clients in the Apache logs (boolean, default value: false) httpd_log_request_duration         | Whether to log how much time it took to respond to web server requests (boolean, default value: false).
+Time is logged in both microseconds, and in seconds (rounded down). yoda_portal_log_api_call_duration  | Whether to log duration and parameters of all API calls from the Yoda portal.
 This is mainly useful for performance testing (boolean, default value: false)